-We can spend a great deal of time sorting and arranging our projects, photos and artwork in Artisan software.
-So when moving Artisan to a new computer, the last thing we want is to do that organizing all over again!
+We can spend a great deal of time sorting and arranging the projects, photos, and artwork used in Artisan software.
+So when moving Artisan to a new computer, the last thing we want is to have to do that organizing all over again!
 Fortunately, you don’t have to!
-But be warned – this method does involve some technical steps, so if you are not comfortable around computers, you might want to get some help!
+But be warned – this method does involve some technical steps, so if you are not comfortable around computers, you might want to get some help.
 However, if you follow these steps carefully, you should not have any problems.

-Before moving anything from one computer to another, you should naturally back everything up.
-In fact I am sure you are backing up constantly, aren’t you?
-We have lots of tips about backing up – click HERE to view them.
-Make sure you have EVERYTHING backed up – your photos, your projects, your content, your fonts and your activation codes (both the program codes and the digital art kit codes).
+Before moving anything from one computer to another, you should naturally back up everything.
+I am sure you are backing up constantly, aren’t you?
+If not, we have lots of tips about backing up – click HERE to view them.
+Make sure you have EVERYTHING backed up – your photos, your projects, your content, your fonts, and your activation codes (both the program codes and the digital art kit codes).

-You will need to copy all your files (projects, art kits) to your new computer.
+You will need to copy all of your Artisan-related files (projects, art kits, fonts) to your new computer.
 Exactly how you do that depends on your preference and how you have your computer set up.
-One suggestion would be to copy all your projects and art kits to an EHD (external hard drive).
+One suggestion would be to copy all your projects and art kits to an external hard drive (EHD).
 Then it is easy to copy them from the EHD to the new computer, and you will have a backup copy on the EHD as a bonus.
 If your projects and content are already on an EHD, you will save yourself that step.
 If you are not sure how to use an EHD, click HERE.

 Moving Artisan Software

-You can’t “move” programs from one computer to another.
-You need to install the program onto your new computer.
-To install Artisan you will need your original download file.
-You can download Artisan from www.forever.com/downloads.
-Artisan is licensed for a single user on two computers, so if you are moving it to a third computer, you will need to uninstall it from the old computer.
-However I recommend that you don’t do that until you have it up and running on the new computer.
+You don’t actually “move” programs from one computer to another; rather, you need to install the programs onto your new computer.
+To install Artisan you will need the most current download file, which can be found HERE.
+Artisan is licensed for a single user on two computers, so if you are moving it to a third computer, you will need to uninstall it from the old computer; however, I recommend that you don’t do that until you have it up and running on the new computer.

 To activate Artisan on the new computer, enter the software activation code.
 If you still have your old computer, you can retrieve your activation code.
-Click here for help with that.
+Click HERE for help with that.
 If not, you hopefully have backed up your code, or you can retrieve it from your Forever account.
 The software should install without difficulty.
-You will need to log into your Forever account using the same email address and password you used when purchasing Artisan.
 If this process does not work for any reason, you will see an on-screen message with instructions for manually activating the program.
 And remember that contacting Forever Support is always an option.
 You can email them at firstname.lastname@example.org or call 1-888-FOREVER.

 Keeping Your Content Organized.

-This tip details the process of backing up your content and restoring it.
-Please read this information before proceeding further, and remember to back up your content on a regular basis.
-Once you have followed the instructions in the backing up tip, you will have saved a folder called “Artisan 5” that you found in the following location (Replace USERNAME with your own user name):
+THIS TIP details the process of backing up your content and restoring it.
+Please read this information before proceeding further, and remember to back up your content on a regular basis!
+Once you have followed the instructions in the backing up tip, you will have saved a folder called “Artisan 5” that you found in the following location (Replace USERNAME with your own computer username):

 If you can’t find the AppData folder on your computer, it may be a hidden folder.
 In that case you need to tick the option to show hidden files and folders.
 Exactly how to do that depends on your operating system.
 On the View tab, click Show hidden files, folders and drives.
 In Windows 8 & 10, open File Explorer, and on the View ribbon, make sure Hidden Items is checked.